Articles

 The Hope Project

 Donations have been given by many individuals, in amounts from $1-1000 and more.
-Camps, weekends, special concerts, events and auctions have made The Hope Project a fundraising focus.
-To expand this important work of our Silsila, we remind all to donate yearly and to remember the Hope Project in our wills.
+Camps, retreats, special events, and auctions have made The Hope Project a fundraising focus.
+To expand this important work, we remind all to donate yearly and to remember the Hope Project in our wills.
 Every dollar is well spent.
 It is truly amazing how much work is done on such a budget!